 Once it is finished installing, you will see the following modal:

-Pipelines allow you to create scheduled tasks through Apache Airflow.
+Meltano provides Orchestration using Apache Airflow, which allows you to create scheduled tasks to run pipelines automatically.
 For example, you may want a recurring task that updates the database at the end of every business day.

 In the current form, you will see: